kjdemers/kjdemers/README.md

 ### ✨About Me:

-🩺 Cardiac ICU Nurse in Cincinnati, OH.
+🩺  Prev.
+Cardiac ICU Nurse | Currently working in clinical research.

 📚 B.S. in Nursing @ Miami University, Oxford.

-⚕️ Currently, I come from a clinical background and am pursuing interests related to informatics and web development.
+⚕️ Currently, I come from a clinical background and am pursuing the intersectionality of coding and healthcare technology.

 ### ⚙️ Projects: